darioblanco/gitops/README.md

 git add -A && git commit -m "add dev cluster" && git push
 ```

-Set the kubectl context and path to your dev cluster and bootstrap Flux:
+Set the kubectl context and path to your dev cluster and bootstrap Flux
+(use `kind-dev` in the context flag if running a cluster locally with kind):

 ```sh
 flux bootstrap github \